 How to spend 2 days in Hampi, Karnataka

 Visiting Hampi in Southern India is a popular way to bridge the gap between Bangalore and Goa or Mumbai.
 The picturesque little town is set by a river and boasts some of India’s most ancient temples.
-There are lots of things to see in Hampi and it can be difficult to figure out which ones are worth it.
-So here’s our guide to the best things to see in Hampi and how to get there.
+There are lots of things to do in Hampi and it can be difficult to figure out which ones are worth it.
+So here’s our guide to the best places to visit in Hampi and how to get there.

 How to get to Hampi